 In the spring of 2014, I began my largest design project to date in terms of both scale and timeline.
-We purchased twenty exhausted acres in eastern Albemarle County, just outside Charlottesville, Virginia with the goal of bringing it back to life, while increasingly making our life from it.
+My family purchased twenty exhausted acres in eastern Albemarle County, just outside Charlottesville, Virginia with the goal of bringing it back to life, while increasingly making our life from it.
 Since this place has represented daily provision and a fresh start for generations of families—including ours—and due to the expansive eastern vista which affords us pretty epic sunrises, we call it Dawnbreak.

 The first people known to make use of this land were members of the Monacan tribe.
 Our place is about twelve miles from the site of Monasukapanough village and isn’t far from the Rivanna which flows southeast from there.
-We’re in South Keswick, along the historic Three Notch’d Road and the trail that preceded it.
+We’re in what is now South Keswick, along the historic Three Notch’d Road and the trail that preceded it.
 Our property includes over ten acres of forest; mixed growth, but predominantly hardwoods.
 In the center of the property, there’s a spring-fed pond that serves as a source for Mechunk Creek.
 Folks in the area refer to it as Mechunk Spring and it’s easy to imagine that it has provided rest and refreshment into the distant past.

 In colonial times, this parcel was part of a much larger plantation known as The Marshall Farm, comprised of some 1,200 acres granted to Charles Lewis in 1731.
-At its peak in the early 1780’s, the Lewis holdings exceeded 8,000 acres.
+At its peak in the early 1780s, the Lewis holdings exceeded 8,000 acres.

 During the Revolution, local legend Jack Jouett and his nemesis Colonel Tarleton likely rode across the property.
 In 1801, a hundred acres was leased to Thomas Duckford Boyd, who assumed management of an existing tavern called Watson’s Ordinary.
-This area is still known as Boyd Tavern and our house stands just a few hundred yards from the present day structure.
+Our little village is still known as Boyd Tavern and our house stands just a few hundred yards from the present day structure.
 And in 1824, the Marquis de Lafayette made a triumphant visit to his old friend Thomas Jefferson.
 A national hero, Lafayette was wined and dined along the Stagecoach Road (now Rt.
 616) and visited the tavern before traveling on to Monticello.

 In 1870, just five years after gaining his freedom, the property was purchased by Lewis Hern, formerly a fourth-generation slave at Monticello.
-He’d been able to save money he’d earned as a laborer at Edgehill, the plantation of Thomas Jefferson’s grandson.
+He’d been able to save money he’d earned as a laborer at Edgehill, a plantation belonging to Thomas Jefferson’s grandson.
 Mr. Hern was a founding deacon of nearby Union Run Baptist Church and established the current farm configuration.
 This gently rolling land would support his family for over a century, and many of them lie at rest in Union Run’s small graveyard.

 Since arriving in 2014, our energies have been focused on clearing brush and building soil fertility.
-While the house underwent renovations in the early 2000’s, the land was overgrown and in many places contained deep gullies and exposed rock.
+While the house underwent structural renovations in the early 2000s, the land was overgrown and in many places contained deep gullies and exposed rock.
 After centuries of row cropping for corn and tobacco, the soil is badly depleted.
 The cleared acreage had begun succession and was home to Black Walnut, Locust and Eastern Red Cedar saplings as well as copious bramble and thistles, and a stand of pine was overgrown with vines and thorns.

 As we learn more about permaculture design, we’re trying to build our farm to be as resilient as possible.
 Our water lines are gravity-fed and we’re fortunate to have access to the same deep spring that the Monacan people used a millennia ago.
 We’ve got a small kitchen garden with fresh herbs and in 2016, we planted a small orchard.
-Our intention is to grow slowly and carefully and without the use of any chemicals.
+Our intention is to grow slowly and carefully and without tilling and without the use of any chemicals.

 For me, the work of ecological design has been an exciting challenge.
 We’re learning as we go—making a lot of mistakes—and we stand on the shoulders of many.
 I’m particularly indebted to the work of Ben Falk of Whole Systems Design whose research and innovation in small-scale subsistence farming has been indispensable.